searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 <tr>
   <td>sys_tags</td>
   <td>yes</td>
-  <td>Array of tags (Strings) - in the Search API used for facet (tag cloud) and filter - it is not directly pushed by the content provider because we plan a mechanism for additional user defined tags, so we need to rewrite this field internally.
+  <td>Array of tags (Strings) - in the Search API used for aggregations (tag cloud) and filtering - it is not directly pushed by the content provider because we plan a mechanism for additional user defined tags, so we need to rewrite this field internally.
 The content provider should use <code>tags</code> field instead.</td>
 </tr>
 <tr>
   <td>tags</td>